Jim McBride (songwriter): Career

 While writing with Jackson, McBride wrote songs recorded by Aaron Tippin, Randy Travis, Travis Tritt, and Conway Twitty.
 Then, McBride and Jackson co-wrote "Someday", released by Jackson as a single in 1991.
 "Someday" entered Billboard's Country Airplay chart and Billboard Hot Country Songs chart at number fifty the week of August 31, 1991, and stayed on the charts for twenty consecutive weeks.
 It reached number one on both charts the week of November 9, 1991.

 In 1992, McBride and Jackson co-wrote "Chattahoochee".
 Jackson's recording of the song entered Billboard's Country Airplay chart and Billboard's Hot Country Songs chart at number 72 the week of May 15, 1993.
 It reached number one on both charts the week of July 17, 1993, and stayed there for four consecutive weeks.
 "Chattahoochee" won the Academy of Country Music Awards Single Record of the Year, the American Music Awards Favorite Country Single, ASCAP Country Award Song of the Year, Country Music Association Awards Single of the Year, Country Music Association Awards Song of the Year, and the TNN Music City News Country Awards Single of the Year.

 "Chattahoochee" was included on Jackson's album, A Lot About Livin' (And a Little 'bout Love) along with three other songs by the songwriting duo, "(Who Says) You Can't Have It All", "Tropical Depression", and "If It Ain't One Thing (It's You)". "(Who Says) You Can't Have It All" peaked at number four on Billboard's Country Airplay Hot Country Songs chart in April 1993.
 "Tropical Depression" peaked at number 75 on Billboard's Hot Country Songs chart in August 1993.
 The album entered the charts on October 24, 1992, ranking number 84 on Billboard's 200, Top Album Sales, and Top Current Albums charts; in addition to number 24 on Top Country Albums.
 It stayed on the Top Country Albums chart for 159 consecutive weeks, reaching number one the week of August 14, 1993.

 McBride co-wrote "What I Meant To Say" which was recorded by Wade Hayes in 1995.
-The song was a Top 10 single and won the 1996 BMI Country Award.Tammy Cochran recorded "Angels In Waiting" in 2001, a song she co-wrote with McBride and Stewart Harris.
+The song was a Top 10 single and won the 1996 BMI Country Award.
+Tammy Cochran recorded "Angels In Waiting" in 2001, a song she co-wrote with McBride and Stewart Harris.
 The song was a Top 10 single and won the 2002 BMI Country Award.

-He has served as the president of the Nashville Songwriters Association.
+He served as the president of the Nashville Songwriters Association.